opencollective/opencollective-api/docs/postgres.md

 Please be aware of the `NODE_ENV`/`OC_ENV` variable.
 By default, it's set to `development` and the `opencollective_dvl` database will be used.

-The development database should be automatically installed after `npm install`.
+The development database should be automatically installed after `pnpm install`.

-To trigger the postinstall script again, run `npm run postinstall`.
+To trigger the postinstall script again, run `pnpm postinstall`.

-To force a restore run `npm run db:restore`, then `npm run db:migrate`.
+To force a restore run `pnpm db:restore`, then `pnpm db:migrate`.

 #### Test

 Please be aware of the `NODE_ENV`/`OC_ENV` variable.
 By default, it's set to `development` and the `opencollective_dvl` database will be used.
 You have to set it yourself to `test` to switch to the test environment and use `opencollective_test` instead.

-To setup the database for tests, run `npm run db:setup` or run `NODE_ENV=test npm run db:setup` to force the environment.
+To setup the database for tests, run `pnpm db:setup` or run `NODE_ENV=test pnpm db:setup` to force the environment.

 If you want to do the steps manually, first, make sure the `opencollective` user is existing: